Magnetic Secondary Glazing - Cut-To-Size

 • Working Temperatures: Acrylic can be used at temperatures ranging from -30 degrees Fahrenheit to 190 degrees Fahrenheit.
 It may expand and contract with changes in temperature although it won’t permanently shrink over time.
 Polycarbonate can handle temperatures up to 240 degrees Fahrenheit.

 • Cutting: Both acrylic and polycarbonate can be cut with conventional tools such as saws or routers, though acrylic cuts easier than polycarbonate.
 Polycarbonate fights the initial push of a saw or router at the start of a cut.
 Learn more about cutting plastics by clicking here.
+Or order your plastics already cut with our cut to size service.

 • Drilling/Machining: Acrylic will crack if it is drilled near an edge or with a drill bit not designed for plastic.
-Polycarbonate typically does not crack when being drilled 0 even if drilled close to the edge with a standard drill bit.
+Polycarbonate typically does not crack when being drilled, even if drilled close to the edge with a standard drill bit.
 When ordering your plastic directly from us, we will happily add any cut-outs or drilled holes you need - simply let us know when you checkout!

 • Bending: Heat bending works better with acrylic than polycarbonate - and this something you can complete at home.
 Polycarbonate can be cold formed or bent without heating.